darthblanc/agentic-file-explorer/README.md

 - Check out the configs directory.
 This contains all the primary configurations of the agents used in this project.
 You would also get more information about the CLI commands here.
 - Check out the system_prompts directory.
 You can update system prompts here for the orchestrator and summarizer agents here.
 - By default the short term memory agent is run if you run the main.py file.
-- The new short term memory agent capability is not yey integrated with the UI.
+- The new short term memory agent capability is not yet integrated with the UI.

 ## User Interface (UI)